-A forecast reliability gap occurs when the amount of electricity forecast for a region, in accordance with the Rules, does not meet the reliability standard to an extent that, in accordance with the Rules, is material.
+A forecast reliability gap occurs when the amount of electricity forecast for a region, in accordance with the Rules, does not meet the reliability standard to an extent that, in accordance with the Rules, is material and a reference in this Part to a forecast reliability gap includes, where the context requires, a reference to a Ministerial reliability gap.

-Under rule 11.132, the reference to the reliability standard is replaced with the interim reliability measure until 30 June 2025.
+Under rule 11.132, the reference to the reliability standard is replaced with the interim reliability measure until 30 June 2028.